scootzie/SYHDAnalytics/README.md

 With the database design in place, we wrote out our .py files to query the database and visualize the data.

-To see corresponding visualizations of each graph, see the LucidChart here: https://lucid.app/documents/view/e0134f2b-ba76-4be6-889d-902c5478011a
+To see corresponding visualizations of each graph, see the [LucidChart Diagram](https://lucid.app/documents/view/e0134f2b-ba76-4be6-889d-902c5478011a).

 NOTE: The graphs displayed in the LucidChart are using MOCK DATA, and therefore some of them can appear janky.